strukturag/vlc-libde265/README.md

 # vlc-libde265

-Plugin for VLC 2.x to support HEVC decoding using libde265.
+Plugins for VLC 2.x to support HEVC decoding using libde265.
 For VLC versions below 2.1, a modified MKV demuxer is included which has support for HEVC streams.
-For VLC versions below 2.2, a modified MPEG-TS demuxer is included which has support for HEVC streams.
+For VLC versions below 2.2, modified MPEG-TS and MP4 demuxers are included which have support for HEVC streams.

 ## Building